dashnetics/documentation/docs/features/selling.md

 ## a.
 Display of items

 Displaying items is done with the form element Sale Category.
-Admins specify the Sale Category to display, and the Project-CX form to display the items in the sale category in.
+Admins specify the Sale Category to display, and the dashnetics form to display the items in the sale category in.

 The form displayed, or another form coming off of this form, need to have the form element Sales Options - Purchase on it to allow users to purchase items.